sahib/misc/performance/5_concurrent.rst

     Keep critical sections as small as possible - for performance & sanity.

+    Question for you:
+    * Why does this not happen if we reduce the 100000 to e.g. 1000?
+    * Why is there a sleep in main()?
-    Question for you: What synchronisation primitives do you know?
+    * What synchronisation primitives do you know?

     If you don't mention "sleep" then you're a little dishonest ;-)

-    Why does this not happen if we reduce the 100000 to e.g. 1000?

 ----